comp-methods-fsu-2021/hanley-il-members/README.md

 ## Changelog

 ### 2020-01-27
-- posted raw file of slc, 93802 lines.
+- posted raw file of bslc "membres" feature paragraphs, 93802 lines.
 Not working well in OpenRefine.

+### 2020-02-03
+- updated raw file of bslc "membres" feature, 86291 lines. removed headlines, cleaned up line breaks
+- posted slc-members.tsv, which is a preliminary parsed file of this information, still containing many problems.